-Policy Indicator 22 Target Performance Area

-The Authority has taken interim steps in advance of a full review of the Local Development Plan to address the issue.
+Policy Area Indicator 22 Target Performance The Authority has taken interim steps in advance of a full review of the Local Development Plan to address the issue.
 These are set out in Appendix 2.
 In summary there are changes to the level of affordable housing expected.
 The amount is reduced.
 The amount expected from affordable housing contributions is generally also reduced.
-It is anticipated that this change in approach will be taken forward into Local Development Plan review.
+It is anticipated that this change in approach will be taken forward into Local Development Plan review. downwards in P ercentage requirements for pendix 2 for the various su al Development Plan.
+Please also see u under Indicator 21 above for additional areas for review.